Tutorial

 What element is {element?.symbol} on the periodic table?{element?.symbol} is the element {element?.name} on the periodic table.What is the symbol for {element?.name} on the periodic table?The symbol for {element?.name} on the periodic table is {element?.symbol}.What does {element?.name} look like?To the human eye, {element?.name} is {element?.appearance}.

-This type of templating is really the core of our programmatic SEO implementation in Next.js, so I highly reccomend getting familar with it, and thinking of creative ways to mix and match your data together to build good content.
+This type of templating is really the core of our programmatic SEO implementation in Next.js, so I highly recommend getting familiar with it, and thinking of creative ways to mix and match your data together to build good content.

 Bonus: there's dark mode, too!